meghatech-analytics/Brainwave_Matrix_Intern/README.md

 # Brainwave_Matrix_Intern
-This is my first git repository.
+This is my first git repository project.